Andhra Pradesh Cabinet reconstituted, 25 ministers sworn-in | Politics

 Film star R K Roja, serving her second term as an MLA, finally made it to the Cabinet.

-Another senior leader Ambati Rambabu, who missed the bus in 2019, also managed it this time.
+Another senior leader Ambati Rambabu, who missed the bus in 2019, also managed to get a berth this time.

-Gudivada Amarnath, P Rajanna Dora, B Mutyala Naidu, Dadisetti Ramalingeswara Rao, K V Nageswara Rao, K Satyanarayana, J Ramesh, V Rajani, M Nagarjuna, K Govardhan Reddy and Usha Sricharan were the others who became new ministers.
+Gudivada Amarnath, P Rajanna Dora, B Mutyala Naidu, Dadisetti Ramalingeswara Rao, K V Nageswara Rao, K Satyanarayana, J Ramesh, V Rajini, M Nagarjuna, K Govardhan Reddy and Usha Sricharan were the others who became new ministers.
+Rajini, 31, is the youngest member of the Cabinet.

+Six of the new Cabinet ministers are first-time legislators while 12 are serving their second term.

+As an MLA P R C Reddy is into his sixth term, the oldest of the lot, and Dharmana his fifth, but as minister the latter is senior to the former.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)